 I also love to add a lot of texture to my tables too.
 On this table, I started with the woven placemat, added a red charger, and stacked more plates on top.
 I used a plaid pillow cover to center my flower arrangement.
 It’s always fun to add non-tableware items to the table.

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 My biggest piece of advice is don’t just look for tabletop decor when you set your holiday table.
 Add all kinds of decor to your table!

-I went through the Butler’s Pantry and pulled out my holiday dishes.
+I went through the Butler’s Pantry and pulled out my Christmas dishes.
 These plates range from melamine and tin to Spode Christmas dishes.
 I have collected these for years and I love mixing and matching them.
 Some of these were one-offs (such as the white plates with the bows on the top right) which means they are no longer made.
 But some of them are classics!

 Just in case you are interested in finding any of these plates, here is everything you need to know!

 When I started collecting cranberry glasses thirty years ago I never imagined I would use them all year round.
 If you have followed me for a while then you know that I love cranberry glass.
-I still find pieces at flea markets and online and I love it when you all share with me stories about how you have started collecting it too!
+I still find pieces at flea markets and online and I love it when you all share with me stories about how you have started collecting them too!

 Christmas Florals and More